 At Women’s Recovery, we recognize the challenges that women face during substance use.
 Therefore, at our women’s rehab, we treat both addiction and co-occurring disorders.
 In addition, we accept many health insurance plans.
-Take a look at our outpatient rehab program today or learn about our services by calling 833.754.0554.
+To learn about our outpatient rehab program today or our other addiction treatment services, please call 833.754.0554.

-Oprah Winfrey is amazing in many ways.
-Not only did she kick smoking cocaine without much help, but she also had the courage to talk about much after the problem was past her.
-In her 20s, Oprah smoked cocaine.
+In her 20s, Oprah Winfrey smoked cocaine.
 She would admit it publicly two decades later.
 The show she was doing included women who were struggling with addiction.
-One of the ladies was in recovery who was also 7 months pregnant.
-Hearing this from Oprah was deeply inspiring for her and kept her on the clean path.
-Oprah was involved with a guy who did drugs, and when she was with him, she would do them.
-When he was gone, she didn’t do them at all.
-The relationship ended, and she never touched it again.
+One of the ladies was in recovery and was also seven months pregnant.
+Hearing Oprah’s story was deeply inspiring for her and kept her on the path toward recovery.

 Drew Barrymore started her career early and hit unprecedented success for such a young star.
 This success had a lot to do with her addictions.
-She was smoking cigarettes by 9 years old.
+She was smoking cigarettes by nine years old.
 By 10, she was an alcoholic.
 By 12, she was regularly smoking pot and had formed an addiction to cocaine.
-It’s common for child stars to become addicted to drugs.
+Sadly, such a fate is not uncommon for child stars.